YWCA Formation

 Doris Wooten Kirkman Wesley

 Doris Wooten was born on December 1, 1902, to Webb and Bettie Wooten in Fort Worth.
-She served as a YWCA branch secretary in Fort Worth, Dallas, Houston, and Cincinnati.
-While she was at the Fort Worth branch, she helped raise over $13,000 in funds in 1920 for the construction of a YWCA building.30 Wooten relocated to Houston by 1923 and became the branch secretary of the Houston YWCA and lived at the YWCA boarding house at 406 Saulnier Street in the Fourth Ward area.31 On January 23, 1927, Doris D. Wooten married Carlton Kirkman.
-However, the marriage was short-lived as she returned to her maiden name and moved to Dallas by 1928, serving as secretary at the Maria Morgan YWCA.
-After the hiring of Wooten at the Dallas YWCA, numerous “committees were organized, and immediate plans were made to repair and decorate the building.”32 Under her leadership, the branch grew quickly and had 220 members by 1929.
-The YWCA sponsored a variety of events such as “Race Relations Sunday, Negro Health Week, summer camps, cooking classes, interior decoration, sex education, and home nursing.”33
+She worked at the Fort Worth YWCA as assistant secretary where she helped raise over $13,000 in funds in 1920 for the construction of a YWCA building and was promoted to secretary in 1922.12 Wooten relocated to Houston by 1923 and became the branch secretary of the Houston YWCA and lived at the YWCA boarding house at 406 Saulnier Street in the Fourth Ward area.13 On January 23, 1927, Doris D. Wooten married Carlton Kirkman.
+However, the marriage was short-lived as she returned to her maiden name and moved to Dallas by 1928, serving as the first executive secretary at the Maria Morgan YWCA.
+After the hiring of Wooten at the Dallas YWCA, numerous “committees were organized, and immediate plans were made to repair and decorate the building.”14 Under her leadership, the branch grew quickly and had 220 members by 1929.
+The YWCA sponsored a variety of events such as “Race Relations Sunday, Negro Health Week, summer camps, cooking classes, interior decoration, sex education, and home nursing.”15

 Dr. Yvonne Ewell